BiPAP vs CPAP: Differences & Similarities

 These are a few major differences between BiPAP and CPAP.
 Mostly, they work the same way, and it all depends on such factors as your illness, comfort, and price range.

-Be sure to consult your doctor and get your breathing device as per your convenience.
+Be sure to consult your doctor to ask for a sleep study and get your breathing device as per your convenience.

 Written by The Sleeplay Team